-where $\tilde{\operatorname{cl}}$ is called the \textit{refined cycle class map}.
+where $\tilde{\opn{cl}}$ is called the \textit{refined cycle class map}.

-The Chow rings $A^*_G$ has been computed by Totaro (\cite{Tot}) for $G=GL_n$, $SL_n$, $Sp_n$.
+The Chow rings $A^*_G$ have been computed by Totaro \cite{Tot} for $G=GL_n$, $SL_n$, $Sp_n$.
 (Hereafter, the base field is always $\mathbb{C}$ except for $O_n$, $SO_n$ and $Spin_n$.)
-For $G=SO_{2n}$ by Field (\cite{Fi}), for $G=O_n$ and $G=SO_{2n+1}$ by Totaro (\cite{Tot}) and Pandharipande (\cite{Pa}), for $G=\operatorname{Spin}_8$ by Rojas (\cite{Ro}), for the semisimple simply connected group of type $G_2$ by Yagita (\cite{Ya}).
-The case that $G$ is finite has been considered by Guillot (\cite{Gui} and \cite{Gui1}).
+For $G=SO_{2n}$ by Field \cite{Fi}, for $G=O_n$ and $G=SO_{2n+1}$ by Totaro \cite{Tot} and Pandharipande \cite{Pa}, for $G=\opn{Spin}_7$ by Guillot \cite{Gui2}, for $G=\opn{Spin}_8$ by Rojas \cite{Ro}, for the semisimple simply connected group of type $G_2$ by Yagita \cite{Ya}.
+The case that $G$ is finite has been considered by Guillot \cite{Gui} and \cite{Gui1}.
 In \cite{Ro1}, Rojas and Vistoli provided a unified approach to the known computations of $A^*_G$ for the classical groups $G=GL_n$, $SL_n$, $Sp_n$, $O_n$, $SO_n$.